zachbe/digial-ising/README.md

 # Digital Ising Machines:

-Ising machines are very powerful tools for solving optimization problems.
-There has been a lot of exciting research into ising machines, from probabilistic bits using novel materials to coupled ring oscillators.
-One thing that all of these designs have in common is that they require dedicated mixed-signal hardware.
-This means that it’s difficult to scale these sort of designs down to advanced process nodes, making them less viable than conventional digital computers, despite all of their advantages.
+[Ising machines](https://www.nature.com/articles/s42254-022-00440-8) are very powerful tools for solving optimization problems.
+There has been a lot of exciting research into ways to build Ising machines in the past few years, with techniques ranging from probabilistic bits using novel materials to coupled ring oscillators.
+Unfortunately, nearly all of these designs require dedicated mixed-signal hardware.
+This means that it’s difficult to scale these designs down to advanced process nodes, making it hard for them to compete with conventional digital solvers.
 It also makes them much more expensive to deploy, as FPGA implementatins are impossible.

-This project is an attempt to create an entirely digital coupled ising solver.
-Instead of using voltage-based coupling, we are trying to use a phase-based coupling method where different oscillators control configurable delay cells in each others' path.
-We hope that this can allow us to create a fully digital couplings game that can be deployed on an FPGA, and ultimately manufactured in an advanced process node.
+This project is an attempt to create an entirely digital coupled Ising machine.
+Instead of using voltage-based coupling, this project leverages a phase-based coupling method where different oscillators control configurable delay cells in each others' oscillation path.
+Hopefully this can allow us to create an Ising machine that can be deployed on an FPGA, and ultimately manufactured in an advanced process node.

-## How it Works:

-When oscillators A and B are positively coupled, incoming signals that will cause the oscillators to go into a mismatched state are slowed down, and incoming signals that will cause the oscillators to go into a matched state are sped up.

-When oscillators A and B are negatively coupled, incoming signals that will cause the oscillators to go into a matched state are slowed down, and incoming signals that will cause the oscillators to go into a mismatched state are sped up.

-Graphics will be added soon, as well as a more in-depth explanation.

-## How to use:
+### How to use:

 Right now, this repo is still very much in a "proof of concept" state.
-You can build and run the basic testbench by navigating to the `rtl/tb` directory and running `make build` and then `make test_all`.
+You can build and run the basic coupling testbench by navigating to the `rtl/tb` directory and running `make build` and then `make test_all`.
 A GTKWave save file is provided to show successful coupling graphically.

+The testbench currently features 3 ring oscillators.
+We couple two of them positively, and two of them negatively, and can observe successful coupling.

-## How to help:
+### How to help:

 There are a handful of TODOs in the codebase, including feature requests and bugs to fix.
 If you want to work on these, go ahead!
 There will be some more formal policies on how contirbution works as the project matures.

+## How it Works:

+To start off, to understand the theory behind coupled-oscillator Ising machines, I'd highly reccomend reading [Moy et. al.'s paper in Nature] (https://www.nature.com/articles/s41928-022-00749-3).
+To get an overview of what an all-to-all coupling architecture looks like, I'd also reccomend reading [Lo et. al.'s paper in Nature](https://www.nature.com/articles/s41928-023-01021-y).
+This README mostly covers how we achieve similar coupling behavior using configurable delay cells, rather than the theory of Ising machines or coupled ring oscillators in general.

+### Modelling resistive coupling:

+The transmission gates in both Moy et. al. and Ho et. al. act as resistors tying nodes in two oscillators together.
+In this case, stronger coupling means a lower resistance value, and vice versa.
+We can inspect how these resistors actually affect the behavior of the inverters in the oscillator, to figure out how to replicate it digitally.

+Assume we are positively coupling two oscillators, A and B. As shown, node n of oscilaltor A is at 1V, node n of oscillator B 0V.
+Because of the resistor tying B[n] to 1V, B[n] rises from 0 to 1 faster than a non-coupled node of the circuit might (in this diagram, B[n-1]).
+If A[n] was 0, the resistor would instead slow the rise time of B[n].

+We observe that when oscillators A and B are positively coupled, incoming signals that will cause the oscillators to go into a matched state are sped up by the resistor, incoming signalsthat will cause the oscillators to go into a mismatched state are slowed down.

+The same principle works for negative coupling, except in reverse.
+When oscillators A and B are negatively coupled, incoming signals that will cause the oscillators to go into a matched state are slowed down by the resistor, and incoming signals that will cause the oscillators to go into a mismatched state are sped up.

+### Phase coupling:

+As it turns out, we can achieve similar behavior without using resistors at all!
+Instead, we can use configurable delay cells.
+Instead, we use an XOR gate to detemine whether or not the incoming signal is matched or mismatched.
+Then, we use a digitaly programmable delay to change the delay path oscillator B is travelling through based on whether or not it matches with A. In the case shown, B is rising to match A, so its delay is reduced, essentially shifting B's phase forward to get closer to matching A's phase.

+In this case, stronger coupling means that the change in delay between a sped-up and slowed-down path is larger.
+The design in `coupled_cell.v` is parameterizable to support different possible ranges of coupling weights.

+## Major open questions

+One important part of this system that I haven't thought about at all is how to actually write software to leverage this design.
+Once the core is done, it could theoretically be deployed at scale on FPGAs easily.
+What could we do with that?
+Feel free to reach out if you have any good ideas!

+I'm @blip_tm on twitter, and my email is zachbela@alumni.stanford.edu.